dbrady/lcg/README.md

   generator._
 * b is a multiple of 4, if m is a multiple of 4. _This is easy to understand but the reasoning behind it is 2 full pages of math.
-The short explanation is that a and c interact with each other in odd/even spacingcs, and if m is divisible by 4, the previous 2 rules are 50% likely to have a "bad interaction" between them that locks the generator into just the odds or just the evens, effectively skipping half of the keyspace._
+The short explanation is that a and c interact with each other in odd/even spacings, and if m is divisible by 4, the previous 2 rules are 50% likely to have a "bad interaction" between them that locks the generator into just the odds or just the evens, effectively skipping half of the keyspace._